 The results of this research show the performance of students as social workers in the practice of child support services with a competent percentage of 49% in cognitive and affective aspects and 43% in psychomotor aspects.
 The percentage of criteria for being quite competent in the cognitive assessment aspect is 40%, 49% in the psychomotor aspect, and 46% in the affective aspect.
-Meanwhile, the percentage of incompetents was 11% in the cognitive aspect, 9% in the psychomotor aspect, and 6% in the affective aspect.
+Meanwhile, the percentage of incompetents was 11% in the cognitive aspect, and 6% in the affective aspect.